Heart Kent: Closure

-On 26 February 2019, Global confirmed Heart Kent would be merged with sister stations in the south and south east of England by the end of the year.
+On 26 February 2019, Global confirmed Heart Kent would be merged with sister stations in the south and south-east of England by the end of the year.

-Under relaxed OFCOM requirements for local content, the station was allowed to share all programmes with another six licences located in the ITV Meridian region, which previously broadcast under three Heart stations (Solent, Sussex and Surrey and Thames Valley).
+Under relaxed OFCOM requirements for local content, the station was allowed to share all programmes with another six licences located in the ITV Meridian region, which previously broadcast under three Heart stations (Solent, Sussex & Surrey and Thames Valley).

-As of June 2019, regional output on the merged 'Heart South' station consisted of a three-hour Drivetime show on weekdays, alongside local news bulletins, traffic updates and advertising.
-Heart Kent's Whitstable studios closed with operations moving to studios at Fareham, Hampshire.
+As of June 2019, regional output on the merged Heart South station consisted of a three-hour Drivetime show on weekdays, alongside local news bulletins, traffic updates and advertising.
+Heart Kent's Whitstable studios closed with operations moving to studios at Fareham, in Hampshire.
 Local breakfast and weekend shows were replaced with network programming from London.

 Heart Kent ceased local broadcasting at 7pm on 31 May 2019.
-Heart South broadcast regional programming from 3 June 2019 until 2025 when it switched to full network service.
+Heart South broadcast regional programming from 3 June 2019 until 2025, when it switched to full network service.
 Advertising remains split between east and west Kent on FM.